IAIA25 Sessions

 -

-Impact Assessment and Governance for Climate Adaptation in Megacities
+Impact Assessment and Governance for Climate Adaptation and Mitigation in Megacities

 Session Proposal ID 391